a0viedo/ez-command/README.md

 ```

 ### Examples
+You can browse the [examples](./examples) directory to see some configurations.

 ## Customization
 The theme by default is `green` but you can tweak and provide your own customized theme by running: